The real equiangular tight frames obtained from rank $3$ graphs: Introduction

 for all $\varphi \in \mathbb{R}^N$; see, e.g., \cite{Welch1974IEEE}, \cite[\S10.6.2]{BH2012B}.
 It seems that the concept of real equiangular tight frames (real ETFs) first appeared in Van Lint and Seidel \cite{LS1966IM}; see also Lemmens and Seidel \cite{LS1973JA}.
 We refer the reader to \cite{CRT2008P,FJMP2018JCTA,FM2015pre,FMT2012LAA,IJM2020DCG,IM2019pre,Singh2010LAA,Waldron2009LAA} for some of the recent activities on ETFs.
 This paper presents all nontrivial real ETFs obtained as spherical embeddings of primitive rank $3$ graphs on $M$ vertices, and those such that one of their associated $M$ strongly regular graphs on $M-1$ vertices is a primitive rank $3$ graph.

 This research was started when Ei.B. received an email from Bob Griess dated July 29, 2012.
 The content of his email was essentially as follows.

-\begin{quote} ``There are interesting examples of spherical codes which come from VOA theory.
+\begin{quote} ``There are interesting examples of spherical codes which come from VOA\footnote{VOA stands for `vertex operator algebra.'} theory.
 For instance, there is a code in $156$-dimensional Euclidean space with $496$ unit vectors and group $O^+_{ 10 } ( 2 )$.
 If $x$ is one unit vector, it has inner product $0$ with $255$ others and inner product $1/8$ with $240$ others.
 (The points of the spherical code are rescales of the so-called conformal vectors of central charge $1/2$).
 Do you know anything about this code?
 For example, is it close to being extremal in any sense?'' \end{quote}

 (He also mentioned that the above procedure is applied to the Monster simple group acting in $196884$ dimensions.)
 The reply to his inquiry was essentially as follows.

 \begin{quote} ``The $496$ points are on the hyperplane in $\mathbb{R}^{156}$ which is at distance $1/4$ from the origin.
 If we regard this $496$ point set as a spherical code on the unit sphere in the $155$-dimentional Euclidean space, then the inner products become $1/15$ and $-1/15$.
 So, we have an equiangular line system.
 Moreover, this gives an extremal property of being a real equiangular tight frame.
 Also, this construction of real equiangular tight frames is generalized for $O^+_{ 2 m } ( 2 )$ and $O^-_{ 2 m } ( 2 )$ (for all $m$) acting as transitive rank $3$ groups (i.e., strongly regular graphs) on the set of non-isotropic points.'' \end{quote}